rivernews/appl-tracky-spa/docs/dev/restful-saga/README.md

 Let's recall the flow...

-1. Class component dispatch the trigger action. **API call data should be passed in from here.**
+1. [x] Class component dispatch the trigger action. **API call data should be passed in from here.**
+    - How about we create an class instance for say, `Company`, then pass in that instance.
+That will give a good spec convention, and supply the necessary data at the same time.
-1. Saga intecepts it (trigger action). **The api call data should be in the action payload,** so saga can access it.
+1. [x] Saga intecepts it (trigger action). *The api call data should be in the action payload*, so saga can access it.
-1. Saga makes api call using the data.
+1. [x] Saga makes api call using the data.
-1. Saga dispatch success action. **This is where the args of the update store function above should be supplied**.
-A quick recap of the args needed for store update is given below. **These should be obtained from api response, and passed into success action creator**:
+1. [x] Saga dispatch success action. ~~**This is where the args of the update store function above should be supplied**.~~ The way to update store is fixed across different objects.
+A quick recap of the args needed for store update is given below. *These should be obtained from api response, and passed into success action creator*:
     - create: `form data`.
     - read: n/a.
     - udpate: `form data`.
     - delete: `id`.
-1. Reducer updates store based on the action object.
+1. [ ] Reducer updates store based on the action object. ~~**We need an "example object" for initial state**, hopefully this will provide schema to the factory function as well.~~ That is the store.
     - The way to update store depends on what CRUD action it is, so we'll use if-else block to process them.
     - Args to update store should be obtained from success action payload.
-    - The if-else will have to cover other kinds of async action, such as requested/error
+    - [ ] The if-else will have to cover other kinds of async action, such as requested/error
-    - Eventually we will have only one reducer for the object, with if-else blocks handling all async & crud actions.
+    - Eventually we will have *only one reducer for the object, with if-else blocks handling all async & crud actions*.

 Actually, the above format holds true for other object type as well, because this is the RESTful / CRUD pattern.
 The only exception is when handling foreign key, but our REST API can also help us handle this as well, by doing a depth filling.

+~~So, from start to end, an object only needs a `objectName`, then we can generate all the actions, reducers and sagas at once!~~

+Some takeaways during implementation:

+- What data is passed in - is not cared by the factory.
+The data to be passed in is decided by the caller.
+The factory function generates saga that passes whatever the caller gives to the api functions.